mtlong29/MySite/_posts/notes/treehouse-beginner-ios-development/2017-11-21-build-a-vending-machine-app.md

 {% endhighlight %}

 Currently, there's no way to tell if we have actually added the funds because we can't dismiss the modal view yet.

+Since this new modal view that we added is an entirely new View Controller than the one we've been working with, we need to create a different custom subclass to manage it.

+If you select the Project Navigator, you know that this `ViewController.swift` file contains a ViewController subclass, and that's what manages this View Controller in the storyboard.
+We can't use that same view controller to manage this one, because we added an entirely new view controller to get this view on the screen.
+So, we need a custom subclass.

+To add a new View Controller right click on the `VendingMachine` file or go to File ?
+New File, and select "Cocoa Touch Class".
+Now in here we can specify what base class tha we want to inherit from and since we want a `UIViewController` subclass we're going to specify that this file that we're adding should be a subclass of `UIViewController`.

+Next, we need to give this class a name, the subclass, and we'll call this `DepositController`, then hit Next and add it to the project.

+Now, we have this new custom subclass, but right now the two don't know about each other, so back in the `Main.storyboard` file in the utilities area head over to the Identity Inspector.
+Be sure to have the top part of the view selected first.
+From the dropdown, add the new associated class, `DepositController`.
+Now we have a custom subclass.

+All you have to do now is create a new `IBAction`.
+However, make sure that there isn't a that there isnt a link, by right clicking the button first.
+A link could exist because of how we simply copied the button and pasted it onto the new view.
+Afteraward, drag "Touch Up Inside" again to the `DepositController.swift` file.
+This will look like the following, in code:

+{% highlight swift linenos %}
+@IBAction func deposit(_ sender: Any) {}
+{% endhighlight %}

+The `present` method that we used to show the controller modally has a counterpart, `dismiss`.
+This method dismisses the view controller that was presented modally.

+{% highlight swift linenos %}
+@IBAction func deposit(_ sender: Any) {
+    dismiss(animated: true, completion: nil)
+}
+{% endhighlight %}

+#### Quiz

+Question: A `UIAlertAction` instance can be initialized with a "handler" - a function that executes code when the action is started.
+Why does the following function not work as a handler?

+{% highlight swift linenos %}
+func doSomething(sender: UIStepper) {}
+{% endhighlight %}

+Answer: The function signature does not match the one accepted by the handler parameter

+Question: Which function can we call to intentionally crash the app and prevent the user from continuing?

+Answer: `fatalError()`

+Question: To dismiss a view controller, you must call `dismiss: animated:` on the controller you want to dismiss otherwise it wont work.

+Answer: False

+Question: How do you modify a view controller created in a Storyboard in code?

+Answer: Create a custom subclass and associate it with the view controller in the storyboard